fnbudiman/fnbudiman.github.io/index.md

     <u>F. N. Budiman</u> and E. S. Wahyuni
     In *Proc.
 3rd International Conference on Information Technology, Computer, and Electrical Engineering*, pp. 191-196, 2016
     DOI: <a href="https://doi.org/10.1109/ICITACEE.2016.7892437" target="_blank">10.1109/ICITACEE.2016.7892437</a>

-* **Partial discharge analysis using PCA and ANN for the estimation of size and position of metallic particle adhering to spacer in Gas-Insulated System**
-    <u>F. N. Budiman</u> and Y. Khan
-    In *Proc.
-6th International Conference on Information Technology and Electrical Engineering*, pp. 325-330, 2014
-    DOI: <a href="https://doi.org/10.1109/ICITEED.2014.7007947" target="_blank">10.1109/ICITEED.2014.7007947</a>

 * **Utilization of artificial neural network for the estimation of size and position of metallic particle adhering to spacer in GIS**
     <u>F. N. Budiman</u>, Y. Khan, N. H. Malik, A. A. Al-Arainy, and A. Beroual